Album Roman Mythology A Traveler's Guide from Troy to Tivoli - Thames and Hudson

 Description

 All roads lead to Rome.
 Places and events throughout the ancient world provided the Romans with a rich tapestry woven from stories of their past.
-The city itself was a melting pot of people from across the Mediterranean region and beyond, each bringing their myths and legends about heroes and heroines, gods and goddesses.
-Roman citizens wholeheartedly embraced these stories of kings and spouses with nymphs, a prophetic child discovered in the field, and the founding of Rome itself.
+The city itself was a melting pot of people from across the Mediterranean region and beyond, each bringing their myths and legends of heroes and heroines, gods and goddesses.
+Citizens of Rome wholeheartedly embraced these stories of kings and spouses with nymphs, a prophetic child discovered in the field, and the very founding of Rome itself.
 Myths formed the backdrop to rituals and customs of daily life.
 David Stuttard takes the reader on a journey through eighteen magnificent sites of the ancient Roman world, following the footsteps of Aeneas and his companions from Troy through Greece, North Africa, and Sicily to Italy, traveling with their descendants to Rome, while also enjoying excursions to Tuscany and Lazio to explore later legends.
 Each chapter begins with a vivid description of the location and landscape, followed by related myths and stories, as well as any rituals performed in antiquity.
-Drawing on great works by Dionysius of Halicarnassus, Plutarch, Ovid, Horace, and Virgil, along with specially prepared illustrations and information about key events and remains visible today, this offers a fresh perspective on the theme of eternal fascination.
+Drawing on great works by Dionysius of Halicarnassus, Plutarch, Ovid, Horace, and Virgil, as well as specially prepared illustrations and information on key events and remains visible today, this is a fresh perspective on a timeless fascination.

 Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.